Skip to main content

 COAS SERP Mission

-Reduce equity gaps in access, retention, and completion through targeted student support.
+Reduce performance gaps in access, retention, and completion through intentional student support.

 COAS SERP Vision